Interesting Places to stay in Ireland

 Helens Tower, Clandeboye Estate, Bangor, County Down N. Ireland.
 William Burn designed Helen’s Tower in 1848 in the Scottish style and sits perched high above the beautiful rolling hills of County Down in N. Ireland.
 Helen’s Tower is a 3 story stone tower tucked deep in the woods of the Clandeboye Estate.
 Standing on top of the world with panoramic views of the surrounding landscape, one can see as far as distant Scottish shores from the top of Helen’s Tower.
 Sleeps 2 from £279 per night.

 Ballymaloe House in Middleton Cork is a foodies dream come true, for what foodie hasn’t heard of the famous Ballymaloe cookery school and its influence on Irish cuisine.
 A lovely boutique hotel with no TV’s, comfortable bedrooms and delicious homemade food you can’t go wrong staying here.
 Fresh flowers are brought in every day and the rooms are decorated in a simple classic fashion with some remarkable artwork.
-Rooms start at €210 per night or you can take advantage of a 3 days, dinner, bed and full breakfast, Per person sharing, standard (€510pp), large (€570pp), Superior (€600pp)
+Rooms start at €210 per night or you can take advantage of 3 days, dinner, bed and full breakfast, Per person sharing, standard (€510pp), large (€570pp), Superior (€600pp)

 Located near the Mourne Mountains is a totally unique retreat a completely off-grid horsebox, perfect for a romantic getaway for two.
 The Horsebox is located in Ballyroney in County Down with access to private woodland and gorgeous views of the Mourne Mountains.
 There is a kitchen with all necessary equipment and a large dining area.
-The truck is completely off grid, there are no mains power and no wifi.
+The truck is completely off-grid, there are no mains power and no wifi.
 Replacing a fridge, a cool box is available.
 The shower is wood or gas heated and there are LED lights powered by solar panels and a wood burning stove.
 The compost toilet is a few yards away from the truck.
 The Horsebox sleeps two and prices range from £45 per night depending on the season.

 Carrickcraft, operates along some 300 majestic miles of silvery waterway.
 No license is required to cruise the rivers of Ireland, so anyone over the age of 21 can take command of one of Carrickcraft’s cruisers.
-Cruising along the Shannon and Erne Waterways takes you through some of the loveliest countryside in Europe, a perfect opportunity to sample the tranquil setting of unspoilt Ireland.
+Cruising along the Shannon and Erne Waterways takes you through some of the loveliest countrysides in Europe, a perfect opportunity to sample the tranquil setting of unspoilt Ireland.

 Carrickcraft offers a choice of 3 dedicated Marina bases, Carrick-on-Shannon, Banagher in Southern Ireland and Bellanaleck in Northern Ireland with flexible start dates and durations and boat size.
 The fleet has 2 to 10 berth cruisers.
 Carrickcraft is the only Cruiser Company with marinas in both Ireland and Northern Ireland.

-There are 13 boats in all – sleeping from 2 to 12 guests, all well designed with full-fitted galley for those wishing to self-cater.
-Alternatively, there are many pubs and restaurants in the riverside towns and villages.
+There are 13 boats in all – sleeping from 2 to 12 guests, all well designed with a full-fitted galley for those wishing to self-cater.
+Alternatively, there are many pubs and restaurants in riverside towns and villages.
 Prices start from £840 for a 6-berth boat for 3 days.

 Who needs a hotel when you can float down the river on a barge?
-Riversdale barges are a modified narrowboat with a widebeam and a level floor.
+Riversdale barges are a modified narrowboat with a wide beam and a level floor.
 Imagine touring the waterways of Lough Erne and the Shannon on these beautiful boats.
 All the modern conveniences and the barges sleep from 2-4 or 6-8 people the cost depends on the season and which barge you choose From €640 per week to €1490.00.

 Last but definitely not least why not rent a classic VW Campervan from Happy Campers NI?
 These iconic little vans make the perfect way to see Ireland at your leisure.
 These original 1970’s campers can be hired from 2 nights to 2 weeks.
 The vans include a gas cylinder for the cooker or portable stove, all your taxes and insurance along with road coverage are included and prices range from 2 Nights – £295 to 2 Weeks – £1250.